Arts & Culture

 The River Clyde Pageant

 The River Clyde Pageant is a one-of-a-kind spectacle that takes place by the beautiful Clyde River in New Glasgow.
 Each summer’s Pageant features giant puppets, stilt-walkers, musicians and performers of all ages with no limits on creativity.
-Built around conversations centred on PEI’s waterways and environmental stewardship, the performance is collaborative, engaging, imaginative, fun, and all together truly a magical experience.
+Built around conversations centered on PEI’s waterways and environmental stewardship, the performance is collaborative, engaging, imaginative, fun, and all together truly a magical experience.
 After the event, performers and audience members get to dine together at a free community supper held at The Mill.

-2023 Dates: July 28-30 & August 3-6
+2025 Dates: July 25-27 & August 1-3

 Village Musical Acadien